bipinKrishnan/ml-recipe-book/_build/html/_sources/image_classification.md

 :align: center
 ```

-Apart from the image classification task, we have learnt a ton of other stuff too - lightning, weights and biases, timm library...
+Apart from the image classification task, we have learnt a ton of other stuff too - lightning, weights and biases, timm library🏎️

 And that brings to the end of this chapter.
-We will explore other tasks in computer vision in the coming chapters:)
+We will explore other tasks in computer vision in the coming chapters :)